 Descriptive statistics for the working memory tests are shown in Table 1.
-For all memory measures, standard scores (mean = 100, SD = 15) are reported.
+For all memory measures, standard scores (M = 100, SD = 15) are reported.
 For both age groups, mean scores were lowest for the verbal working memory (with mean composite standard scores of 70.47 for the younger group and 76.15 for the older group) and visuospatial working memory measures (mean composite scores of 81.92 for the younger group and 78.62 for the older group).
-The low level of performance on the visuo-spatial measures is important, as the children were selected only on the basis of low scores on two of the verbal working memory tests: listening recall and backwards digit recall.
-Note that scores were comparably low on the unscreened verbal working memory measure (counting recall; mean = 81.60).
-Performance on the verbal and visuo-spatial short-term memory measures was higher than on the working memory tests, although still markedly lower than the expected levels for the children's ages: mean composite verbal shortterm memory scores were 84.53 and 85.71 for the younger and older groups, respectively, and mean composite visuo-spatial short-term memory scores were 84.02 and 87.01, respectively.
-The memory profile derived from this sample of children is therefore of low performance in all aspects of working memory assessment, with greater decrements on the working memory tests than those for shortterm memory.
+The low level of performance on the visuospatial measures is important, as the children were selected only on the basis of low scores on two of the verbal working memory tests: listening recall and backward digit recall.
+Note that scores were comparably low on the unscreened verbal working memory measure (counting recall; M = 81.60).
+Performance on the verbal and visuospatial short-term memory measures was higher than on the working memory tests, although still markedly lower than the expected levels for the children's ages: Mean composite verbal short-term memory scores were 84.53 and 85.71 for the younger and older groups, respectively, and mean composite visuo-spatial short-term memory scores were 84.02 and 87.01, respectively.
+The memory profile derived from this sample of children is therefore of low performance in all aspects of working memory assessment, with greater decrements on the working memory tests than those for short-term memory.

-To determine the consistency of working memory deficits within this sample, the cumulative proportions of children obtaining composite scores below particular cutoff values were calculated (<81, <86, <91, <96).
-These are shown in Table 2.
-As there is no discrete point at which typical and atypical
+To determine the consistency of working memory deficits within this sample, the cumulative proportions of children obtaining composite scores

-Table 1 Descrip

-Descriptive Statistics for All Cognitive Measures as a Function of Age Group
+Table 1 Descriptive Statistics for All Cognitive Measures as a Function of Age Group